optyfr/JRomManager/README.md

 	- SoftwareList Machine-BIOS-Devices => 70% torrent joining (10MB missed) since some machines exist with no SoftwareList available
 	- SoftwareList ROMs => not tested since it contains some non-supported software lists
 - An advanced progression window taking into account multi-threading operations
+- Backup option (per profile)
+- (De)select Game or Software individually, or upon keywords selection (keywords are terms between parenthesis in description), similar to 1G1R mode
+- Launch mode for multiuser environment and for Linux packaging readiness

 ## Short Term Planned Features
 - Auto update option (and show Changes log a after auto-update)